varnishcache/varnish-cache/doc/sphinx/tutorial/introduction.rst

 Varnish has a modern architecture and is written with performance in mind.
 It is usually bound by the speed of the network, effectively turning performance into a non-issue.
-You get to focus on how your web application work and you can allow yourself, to some degree, to care less about performance and scalability.
+You get to focus on how your web applications work and you can allow yourself, to some degree, to care less about performance and scalability.

 ..
 XXX:Not totally sure what the last sentence above means. benc